discordjs/guide/guide/popular-topics/components-v2.md

 ### Container

-A Container is a layout component that will group its children components and has an optional color bar on the left, just like embeds.
-The great difference of having it optional is that not specifying any color for the color bar will make the left side of the Container component match the background color of the Container component itself.
-You can also mark the Container component as spoiler, to make all contents inside it blurred.
+A Container is a layout component that will group its child components and has an optional color bar on the left, just like embeds.
+However, unlike embeds, not specifying a color will make the left side of the Container component match the background color.
+You can also mark the Container component as a spoiler, to make all contents inside it blurred.
 You can use the <DocsLink path="ContainerBuilder:Class" /> utility class to easily create a Container component.

 The example below shows how to send a Container component in a channel containing a Text Display component, an Action Row component with a User Select component, two Separator components, and a Section component with two Text Display components where a Button component is present as an accessory.